PavlidisLab/rdp/docs/customization.md

 rdp.settings.cache.term-file=http://purl.obolibrary.org/obo/go.obo
 ```

 ## Taxon

-The taxon table is pre-populated during the very first installation of the software, at which time only Human taxon is activated.
-To enable other taxons, set their `active` column to `1` in the database.
+The taxon table is pre-populated during the very first installation of the software, at which time only Human taxon is
+activated.
+To enable other taxon, set their `active` column to `1` in the database.

 For example, the following will activate the mouse taxon:

 ```sql
 update taxon set active = 1 where taxon_id = 10090;
 ```

-Every time the new model organisams are added to the application, they will have to be activated in this manner.
+Every time the new model organisms are added to the application, they will have to be activated in this manner.

 ## Ortholog mapping

-There is an ortholog mapping file that is included with the application and will automatically
+There is an ortholog mapping file that is included with the application and will automatically populate the database on
-populate the database on startup.
+startup.
 The ortholog mappings are based
 on [DIOPT](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-12-357).

 The default value points to a classpath resource included within RDP archive: